Do you have a groveler in your surfboard quiver?

-They're great fun and you can whip them out during those calm summer days when you have nothing but small waves to contend with.
+They’re great fun and you can whip them out on those knee to thigh-high summer days and still feel like you are surfing a bigger wave.

 What is a Groveler Surfboard?

-A Groveler is a small board with a lot of volume.
+A groveler surfboard is a small board with a lot of volume.

-As a result, these boards are best suited to waist-high waves and can help you rip in the tamest of conditions.
+Groveler surfboards are best suited for knee to waist-high waves and can help you rip in the tamest of conditions.

-It's worth having a Groveler or two in your quiver, just to make sure you have something to reach for when the conditions are weak and you want to tear it up!
+It’s worth having a groveler shortboard in your quiver just to make sure you have something to reach for when the surf conditions are warm but there are weak and gutless waves and you want to have some summer surfing fun!